 Collaborates with colleagues across the school to help advance Medill’s goals and improve the educational experience of our students.

 Successful completion of a full 4-year course of study in an accredited college or university leading to a bachelor's or higher degree; OR appropriate combination of education and experience and 1 year career counseling/advising in higher education or 1 year of industry experience; or other relevant experience required; OR

-Successful completion of a full course of study in an accredited college or university leading to a master's, Ph.D, JD or equivalent degree; OR appropriate combination of education and experience.
+Successful completion of a full course of study in an accredited college or university leading to a master's or JD or higher degree; OR appropriate combination of education and experience.

 Preferred Competencies: (Skills, knowledge, and abilities)

 Work-Life and Wellness: Northwestern offers comprehensive programs and services to help you and your family navigate life’s challenges and opportunities, and adopt and maintain healthy lifestyles.
 We support flexible work arrangements where possible and programs to help you locate and pay for quality, affordable childcare and senior/adult care.
 Visit us at https://www.northwestern.edu/hr/benefits/work-life/index.html to learn more.